Ahsome/NIMA-Notes/Med Notes/Diseases/Neuro/Headache.md

 ## Paroxysmal Hemicrania
 A very, very rare headache.
 Even less understood than [[#Cluster Headache]] but with similar symptoms.
 See [[#^017128|Comparison between Paroxysmal Hemicrania and Cluster Headache]]

+## Low Pressure Headache:
+A headache due to a drop in CSF pressure.
+It clasically exhibits **postural headache**.
+It improves lying flat, and worsens sitting up
+Common causes include:
+- After *lumbar puncture*
+- After *epidular anaesthesia*

+---

 > [!Important]
 - It is important with headaches to **rule out** life-threatening causes, even when it is unlikely